constellant/dpSlate/source/dpSlateHelp/index.md

 For example, let's say that we have a document in the folder `source/site/example/index.md.erg` and we want to build this from two included Markdown files that are `source/site/example/includes/_intro.md` and `source/site/example/includes/_close.md'.
 We can use these includes using the code to the right in our `index.md.erb` file.

-<aside class="notice"> You should note, that the file name starts with a `_` (underscore) character while the reference to it in the partial tag does not.
-With dpSlate, any file that begins with an `_` (underscore) will not be processed and thus it is used for partials and other files that are included into your document. </aside>
+-> You should note, that the file name starts with a `_` (underscore) character while the reference to it in the partial tag does not.
+With dpSlate, any file that begins with an `_` (underscore) will not be processed and thus it is used for partials and other files that are included into your document.

 # Elements of Style for API Documentation